-The storm had knocked out power across three counties, and unfortunately your zone was situated in the thick of the storm.
+Picture this: The storm had knocked out power across three counties, and unfortunately, your zone was situated in the thick of it.
 Although your station was equipped with an emergency generator, the steady influx of calls had kept you from touching base.
 And now you're dispatched to an overdose at the nearby homeless shelter.

 In most instances, a rechargeable battery-powered portable suction unit is the unit of choice.
-Rechargeable batteries are cost-effective and convenient.
-But there are certain situations where a rechargeable has drawbacks.
-Without electricity, there is no way to charge the batteries, so in a disaster situation or a prolonged mass-casualty incident (MCI), a better option is to utilize a unit powered by alkaline batteries.
+Rechargeable batteries are cost-effective and convenient, but they have their drawbacks.
+Without electricity, there is no way to charge the batteries, so in a disaster situation or a prolonged mass-casualty incident (MCI), a better option is a unit powered by alkaline batteries.

-Another advantage to alkaline battery-run units is that they come in a range of sizes.
+- Alkaline battery-run units come in a range of sizes.
 There are units small enough to fit neatly into an airway or trauma bag, making them ideal for tactical scenarios.
-In the event of a hostage situation, you may be on scene for extended periods, without the ability to recharge your unit's battery.
+In the event of a hostage situation, you may be on scene for extended periods without the ability to recharge your unit's battery.
 A quick alkaline replacement can be done anywhere.